Do you know that Australian complementary medicines are viewed as the consumer protection benchmark internationally?

 Various Australian complementary medicines brands are recognized and trusted internationally as the sector is well-established, having evolved over the last 30 years to become a world-class industry.

-As a part of this commitment, the regulator has approved the use of many new active and excipient ingredients for use in listed medicines, including 71 new ingredients in 2017.
+As a part of this commitment, the regulator has approved the use of many new activities and excipient ingredients for use in listed medicines, including 71 new ingredients in 2017.

 With this note, we bring an end to our blog series on Regulatory approval for Complementary Medicines in Australia.
 If you wish to market your product in Australia.
 Let us know, we will help you to achieve a successful registration in Australia from registering a new ingredient to getting the product in the Australian market.